AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 ## Create Astar Accounts(Native and EVM)

-Astar has two different addresses in different formats.
+Astar has two addresses in different formats.

 - An Astar Native address - to do dApps Staking and interact with WASM projects
 - An Astar EVM address - to interact with EVM projects

-If you need to create Astar Native account, [this page](create-wallet.md) will help you to create the accounts.
+If you need to create an Astar Native account, [this page](create-wallet.md) will help you to create the accounts.

-If you have not added Astar Network to Metamask, it is very simple - Please go to our [Portal](https://portal.astar.network/) and choose Metamask.
-Metamask will ask you for permission to add Astar Network.
-Alternatively please see [here](setup-metamask.md) for more Network details.
+If you have not added Astar Network to MetaMask, it is very simple - Please go to our [Portal](https://portal.astar.network/) and choose MetaMask.
+MetaMask will ask you for permission to add Astar Network.
+Alternatively, please see [here](setup-metamask.md) for more Network details.

 <br />

 ## Sending ASTR/SDN to Astar Network from Central Exchanges

-Most Exchanges support only Astar Network (Native) today except Gate.io who supports Astar (EVM).
-So you will need an Astar Native Account to receive ASTR tokens and you will send tokens to an Astar EVM account as you wish.
+Most Exchanges support only Astar Network (Native) today except Gate.io that supports Astar (EVM).
+You will need an Astar Native Account to receive ASTR tokens and you can send tokens to an Astar EVM account as you wish.

 :::tip